 Our student clinicians are trained by our management team and supervised throughout our client interview sessions by fully qualified lawyers who are experts in their field(s).

 2. How quickly will I receive advice?

-Unfortunately, there is a huge demand for free legal advice.
-All queries are important to us but the timescale is dependent on the area of law and the availability of supervisors.
-More guidance will be provided when you contact the individual project.
-However a likely timescale for an interview is two weeks after initial contact.
+There is huge demand for free legal advice.
+All queries are important to us, but the timescale is dependent on the area of law and the availability of supervisors.
+More guidance will be provided when you contact our clinic.

 Please do not hesitate to contact us if you have a disability or any specific access needs.
-We will do all we can to make adjustments to suit your needs, including if you require a telephone appointment or documents in large print.
+We will do our utmost to make adjustments to suit your needs.

 All of our services are completely confidential so we will not disclose your disability/access needs to anyone outside of the University of Brighton Legal Clinic.

 7. My case is urgent – can you help me?

 Unfortunately there is a huge demand for free legal advice and as a result, we may be unable to provide legal services at short notice.